10-zin/cpp-micrograd/README.md

 ### Vision
 Given the recent breakthrough of C/C++ versions of neural nets, like gerganov's llama.cpp, it made a lot of sense to build some neural nets with C/C++, hence cpp-micrograd.

 Albeit a toy version, it gives a good understanding of how c++ would implement basic neural nets .
-IMO a very good start to understanding and using c/c++ neural nets, like ggml as no matter how complex the network, the basic autograd computation graph will always be the core.
+IMO a very good start to understanding and using c/c++ neural nets like ggml, because no matter how complex and versatile the network, the basic autograd computation graph will always be same and omnipresent.

 **The vision** is to make a C implementation too, and then go all the way to launching Cuda kernels, while making it as educational as possible.